-The main side effect of ribavirin is hemolytic anemia, and frequently results in ribavirin dose reduction or even discontinuation, which may significantly affect the overall SVR, especially in patients with HCV genotype 1 (Manns 2001).
+The main side effect of ribavirin is hemolytic anemia that frequently results in ribavirin dose reduction or even discontinuation, which may significantly affect the overall SVR, especially in patients with HCV genotype 1 (Reddy 2007).

-Treatment with erythropoetin can effectively reverse ribavirin associated anaemia and allow full adherence to ribayirin therapy (Afdhal 2004).
-Although the use of erythropoetin can reduce the incidence and severity of ribavirin induced anaemia, it remains controversial whether this will affect SVR.
+Treatment with erythropoetin can effectively reverse ribavirin-associated anaemia and allow full adherence to ribavirin therapy (Afzahl 2004).
+Although the use of erythropoetin can reduce the incidence and severity of ribavirin induced anaemia, it remains to be seen whether this will affect SVR.
 A prospective, randomized, controlled trial has evaluated the effect of erythropoetin on SVR.
-Patients receiving PEG-IFN α-2b plus 13.3 mg/kg/day ribavirin were compared to patients receiving PEG-IFN α-2b, 13.3 mg/kg/day ribavirin and 40,000 U/week erythropoetin.
-Although ribavirin dose reductions were significantly fewer in those patients who took erythropoetin, no improvement in SVR was documented.
-A third group receiving a higher starting dose of 15.2 mg/kg/day in combination with erythropoetin showed significantly higher SVR, however there was no control group (Shiffman 2007).
-Overall, erythropoetin may improve quality of life and in some individuals it may also improve the chance to achieve SVR, but the treatment is expensive and offlabel in many countries.
-This problem emphasizes the need for alternative ribavirinlike drugs with less toxicity and/or higher antiviral efficacy.
+Patients receiving PEG-IFN $\alpha$ -2b plus 13.3 mg/kg/day ribavirin were compared to patients receiving PEG-IFN $\alpha$ -2b, 13.3 mg/kg/day ribavirin and 40,000 U/week erythropoetin.
+Although there were significantly fewer ribavirin dose reductions in those patients who received erythropoetin, no improvement in SVR was shown.
+A third group received a higher starting dose of 15.2 mg/kg/day in combination with erythropoetin and they did show a significantly higher SVR.
+There was no control group in this trial (Shiffman 2007b).

+Overall, erythropoetin may improve quality of life, and in some individuals it may also improve the chance of achieving an SVR (Younossi 2008; Falasca), but the treatment is expensive and off-label in many countries.
+This emphasizes the need for alternative ribavirin-like drugs with less toxicity and/or higher antiviral efficacy.
 Unfortunately, the mechanism by which ribavirin enhances the efficacy of IFN treatment and prevents relapse remains largely unknown.
-Proposed mechanisms are immunomodulatory effects, inhibition of the inosine monophosphate dehydrogenase (IMPDH) activity and the induction of RNA mutagenesis (Lau 2002; Perelson 2005).
-More potent IMPDH inhibitors such as mycophenolate mofetil (MMF, Cellcept) or VX-497 have been studied (Sintchak 2000), but with limited effects (Cornberg 2002).
+Proposed mechanisms are immunmodulatory effects, inhibition of the inosine monophosphate dehydrogenase (IMPDH) activity and the induction of RNA mutagenesis (Lau 2002; Perelson 2005).
+More potent IMPDH inhibitors such as mycophenolate mofetil (MMF, Cellcept), VX-497 or merimepodip have been studied, but with limited effects (Rustgi 2009; Sintchak 2000; Cornberg 2002).
 Another approach is the development of a ribavirin pro-drug.
 Viramidine is the amidine version of ribavirin and is converted by the enzyme adenosine deaminase into ribavirin mainly in hepatocytes.
-Therefore there is less uptake of ribavirin into red blood cells after the administration of viramidine and consequently less hemolytic anemia (Watson 2002).
-First results of a phase II study demonstrated that viramidine in combination with PEG-IFN α -2a led to significantly less anemia compared to ribavirin plus PEG-IFN (Gish 2005).
-However, phase-III studies with both PEG-IFNs in combination with fixed doses of viramidine were inferior to combination with ribavirin (Benhamou 2006; Marcellin 2007).
+Therefore there is less uptake of ribavirin into red blood cells after the administration of viramidine and consequently less hemolytic anaemia (Watson 2002).
+First results of a phase II study demonstrated that viramidine in combination with PEG-IFN $\alpha$ -2a led to significantly less anemia compared to ribavirin plus PEG-IFN (Gish 2007).
+However, phase III studies with both PEG-IFN in combination with fixed doses of viramidine (VISER-1, VISER-2) were inferior to the combination with ribavirin (Benhamou 2009; Marcellin 2009).

-Meanwhile, drug monitoring of ribavirin could be an option to optimize the ribavirin dose without losing efficacy (Svensson 2000).
-The pharmacokinetics of ribavirin suggests that not only body weight but also renal function (glomerular filtration rate) should be considered when selecting the ribavirin dose (Bruchfeld 2001).
+Drug monitoring of ribavirin could be an option to optimize the ribavirin dose without losing efficacy (Svensson 2000).
+The pharmacokinetics of ribavirin suggests that not only body weight but also renal function (glomerular filtration rate) should be considered when selecting the ribavirin dose (Bruchfeld 2002).

-Side effects Incidence with PEG-IFN α and ribavirin (Fried 2002; Hadziyannis 2004; Manns 2001)
+Side effects Incidence with PEG-IFN α and ribavirin (Reddy 2007; Andriulli 2008; Zeuzem 2009

 Headache 47-62%

 Pyrexia 40-46%

 Myalgia 37-56%

 Rigor 24-48%

-Arthralgia 24-34%
+Arthralgia24-34%

 Nausea 35-43%

 Loss of appetite 21%

 Weight loss 29%

 Diarrhea 22%

-Alopoecia 21-36%
+Alopecia 21-36%

 Rash/Dermatitis 20-24%

 Injection site inflammation 25%

 Pruritus 25-29%

 Dyspnea 26%

 Fatigue 48-64%

 Insomnia 33-40%

 Irritability 24-35%

 Depression 22-31%

-Table 7.
-Common side effects (>20% of patients) recorded in the major PEG-IFN/ribavirin trials (Fried 2002; Hadziyannis 2004; Manns 2001).

-The incidence of side effects among different studies is difficult to compare since the studies had significant differences in genetic and socioeconomic backgrounds.
-Furthermore, there were methodological differences in assessing side effects.
+Table 8.
+Common side effects (>20% of patients) recorded in the major PEG-IFN/ribavirin trials.
+The incidences of side effects between different studies are difficult to compare because they had significant differences in genetic and socioeconomic backgrounds.
+There were methodological differences in assessing side effects as well.
 Patients were selected on the basis of well-defined inclusion and exclusion criteria.
-Normal TSH levels pretreatment were a prereguisite.
+Normal TSH levels pretreatment were a prerequisite.